chayanee19/DataScience/README.md

 Communication
 ```

-The goal is not only to build a model or produce a visualization, but to understand **what the data means and how the results can answer the original question**.
+The goal is not only to build a model or produce a visualization, but to understand **what the data means and how the results answer the original question**.

 ---

-# What I Am Learning

-I am continuously developing my skills in:
+# Current Research

+### Prediction of Transcriptional Regulatory Elements (TREs) Associated with Human Gene Function and Expression

+My master's research focuses on integrating large-scale biological datasets to investigate relationships between **transcriptional regulatory elements, genes, gene functions, and expression patterns**.

+The project involves:

+* Large-scale data integration
+* Data cleaning and transformation
+* Gene function and expression analysis
-* Advanced Python
+* Pattern discovery
-* SQL & DuckDB
-* Machine Learning
+* Clustering
-* Statistical Analysis
+* Network analysis
-* Data Visualization
+* Biological interpretation
-* Large-scale Data Processing
-* Interactive Dashboard Development
+* Interactive dashboard development

-* Biomedical Data Analysis
-* Data Storytelling
+This work has provided experience working with **millions of biological records** and heterogeneous data sources using Python, SQL, DuckDB, and columnar data formats.

 ---